 pubTALK is a monthly series of informal lectures and discussions, held at the pub!
 A typical pubTALK features a short talk from an expert on a particular topic, followed by an open Q&A. Speakers and attendees are encouraged to stay for a drink afterwards to continue the discussion informally.

-Starting again in October, pubTALKs will be held on the first Monday of every month, from 7pm, upstairs at The Jolly Sailor in Canterbury.
+pubTALKs are held on the first Monday of every month, from 7pm-9pm, upstairs at The Jolly Sailor in Canterbury.
 The talks are free to attend, and everyone is welcome.
 Please arrive from 19.00 for a 19.30 start.
 Please see the monthly drop down boxes below for details of location.